zusquang/aws-easy-dynamodb/README.md

 It is still in its early phases, but here is at least part of my wish-list for easy-dynamodb.

 * Allow the user to use promises or callbacks seamlessly, depending on their situation [Done!]
-* Remove the need to specify AttributeTypes or to marshal/unmarshal data being passed to and from DynamoDB
+* Remove the need to specify AttributeValues or to marshal/unmarshal data being passed to and from DynamoDB
-* Transparently treat cases where multiples call must be made to DynamoDB, such as with `deleteGetItem`'s max item count of 1000.
+* Transparently treat cases where multiple calls must be made to DynamoDB, such as with `deleteGetItem`'s max item count of 1000.
 * Replace "batch" functions and make the regular function smart enough to act appropriately

 ### Running Tests